openebs/openebs/e2e/scripts/Readme.md

 ```
 **NOTE:** Node count will be the number of nodes, and Node vm size is the size of the virtual machine.
 For details of node vm size goto the following URL  https://docs.microsoft.com/en-us/azure/cloud-services/cloud-services-sizes-specs

-Create a cluster on AKS
+### Create a cluster on AKS

-Run the  oebs_aks.sh to create AKS cluster and deploy OpenEBS.
-The above script will installs the Azure CLI, Kubectl,  iSCSI packages on Kubelet container and it deploy OpenEBS operator and OpenEBS storage class files.
-And It creates the Log file in the name of oebs_aks.log.
+Run the oebs_aks.sh to create a Kubernetes Cluster on AKS and deploy OpenEBS.

+The script will first install the following prerequisites:
+- Azure CLI
+- kubectl
+Once the Kubernetes Cluster is created, the script goes ahead and installs the ISCSI packages in the kubelet container of all worker nodes.

+Finally the script deploys OpenEBS operator and OpenEBS Storage Classes on the cluster

 To verify the resource group run the below command.
 ```